-The End-of-Course and End-of-Grade test results show the district has made progress in 22 of 23 areas tested for the 2008-2009 school year.
-Nearly every school in CMS, 89.6 percent, averaged a year's academic progress in the 2008-2009 school year, surpassing one of the biggest goals in our Strategic Plan 2010 on academic achievement.
+The End-of-Course and End-of-Grade test results show the district has made progress in 25 areas tested during the 2009-2010 school year.
+Nearly every school in CMS, 94.7 percent, averaged a year's academic progress and 100 schools made Adequate Yearly Progress, which is based on testing results and other school measurements as defined by the federal No Child Left Behind Act.

-During the 2008-2009 school year, 111 schools made Adequate Yearly Progress (AYP).
-AYP is based on end-of-year testing and other school measurements as defined by the federal No Child Left Behind Act.
-Among elementary schools, 50 made high growth and 39 made expected growth; 12 middle schools made high growth and 17 making expected growth; and in high schools, 18 made high growth and nine made expected growth.
+CMS led Wake and Guilford counties in the number of schools making high or expected growth.
+Among elementary schools, 58 made high growth and 36 made expected growth; 24 middle schools made high growth and nine made expected growth, and in high schools, 26 made high growth and six made expected growth.